rhodlib/apirest_lcfc_foxes/README.md

 # LCFC - Leicester City - API REST

-## API Rest created with TypeScript, NodeJS, Express, MongoDB make to get information about The Leicester City "Foxes"
+## API Rest created with TypeScript, NodeJS, Express and MongoDB to get information about The Leicester City "Foxes"

 ## How to use in Local